Ayodhya dispute: Babri Masjid (Mosque of Babur)

-Babur was the first Mughal emperor of India and the founder of the Mughal empire.
+Babur was the first Mughal emperor of India and the founder of the Mughal Empire.
 It is believed that one of his generals, Mir Baqi, built the Babri Masjid ("Babur's Mosque") in 1528 on his orders.
-The belief came into currency since 1813–14, when the East India Company's surveyor Francis Buchanan reported that he found an inscription on the mosque walls which attested to this fact.
+The belief has been in currency since 1813–14, when the East India Company's surveyor Francis Buchanan reported finding an inscription on the mosque walls attesting to this fact.
 He also recorded the local tradition, which believed that emperor Aurangzeb (r.
 1658–1707) built the mosque after demolishing a temple dedicated to Rama.

-Between 1528 and 1668, no text mentioned the presence of a mosque at the site.
+However, between 1528 and 1668, no extant text mentions the presence of a mosque at this site.
 The earliest historical record of a mosque comes from Jai Singh II, a Rajput noble in the Mughal court, who purchased the land of the mosque and the surrounding area in 1717.
-His documents show a three-domed structure resembling the mosque, which is however labelled the "birthplace" (chhathi).
+His documents show a three-domed structure resembling the mosque, which is labelled the "birthplace" (chhathi).
 In the courtyard can be seen a platform (chabutra) to which Hindu devotees are shown circumambulating and worshipping.
 All these details were corroborated by the Jesuit priest Joseph Tieffenthaler half a century later.
 Tieffenthaler also said that "The reason for this is that once upon a time, here was a house where Beschan [Vishnu] was born in the form of Ram."
+Thus being the first to suggest that Babri Masjid had any proximity to a site associated with Rama's birth, according to historians' like R.S.
+Sharma.

-The Baburnama, Babur's diary in which he meticulously documented his life, bears no mention of either the construction of a mosque in Ayodhya or the destruction of a temple for it.
-Neither do his grandson Akbar's court documents, the Ain-i-Akbari, nor his contemporary Hindu poet-saint Tulsidas' epic poem Ramcharitmanas, dedicated to the Hindu god Rama.
+The Baburnama, Babur's diary in which he meticulously documented his life, bears no mention of either the construction of a mosque in Ayodhya or the destruction of a temple for it (there is a known lacuna in his diary between 3 April and 17 September 1528, which period covers Babur's visit to Ayodhya); neither do his grandson Akbar's court documents, the Ain-i-Akbari, nor his contemporary Hindu poet-saint Tulsidas' epic poem Ramcharitmanas, dedicated to the Hindu god Rama.

-Both the Hindus and Muslims are said to have worshipped at the "mosque-temple", Muslims inside the mosque and Hindus outside the mosque but inside the compound.
-In 1857 a British administrator had a railing erected between the two areas to prevent disputes.
-In 1949, after India's independence, an idol of Ram was placed inside the mosque, which triggered the dispute.
+Both Hindus and Muslims are said to have worshipped at the "mosque-temple": Muslims inside the mosque and Hindus outside the mosque but within the compound.
+In 1857, a British administrator erected a railing between the two areas in order to prevent disputes between the two communities.
+In 1949, following India's independence, an idol of Ram was placed inside the mosque, triggering the dispute.